JAugusto42/xfetch/README.md

 ![GitHub Logo](xfetch.png)

 ## Using
-You can clone this repo and create a syslink
+You can clone this repo and create a syslink or makepkg -csi.

 ## Todos
   - PKGBUILD